2020 NRL Grand Final: Second half

-Five minutes into the second half, Ryan Papenhuyzen ran 70 metres to score from a scrum, this turned out to be Melbourne's last score for the night.
-When all looked lost for the Penrith side, Isaah Yeo kicked and Brian To'o scored in the corner in the 53rd minute.
-There was controversy over the legality of it, but the try stood.
+Five minutes into the second half, Ryan Papenhuyzen ran 70 metres to score from a scrum, this turned out to be Melbourne's last points for the night.
+When all looked lost for the Penrith side, Isaah Yeo ran behind his teammate then kicked the ball and Brian To'o scored in the corner in the 53rd minute.
+The video referee controversially awarded the try, which likely would have been called for obstruction had any Storm players been attempting a tackle; as there was no attempt to tackle, the try stood.
 In the 67th minute Papenhuyzen leapt over the touchline to knock a Penrith penalty kick back into play.
 Two minutes later, Luai passed to Stephen Crichton, who scored, bringing the score to 12–26.
-In the 71st minute, Viliame Kikau ran into Jahrome Hughes in attempt to score a try.
-The referee ruled a professional foul and Hughes was removed from the field.
+In the 71st minute, Viliame Kikau ran into Jahrome Hughes in an attempt to chase the ball and score a try.
+The video referee ruled a professional foul and Hughes was sent to the sin-bin.
 Two minutes later, Jarome Luai threw a long ball to Josh Mansour who scored bringing the scores to 16–26 with seven minutes left.
 Nathan Cleary missed the conversion.
 With just over a minute left in the match Brandon Smith was sinbinned for a professional foul, reducing Melbourne's men to 11, Penrith took advantage and scored with a fast try to Cleary.
-With the clock ticking down and about 20 seconds remaining, Cleary declined the conversion, knowing that this move would give Penrith extra time to try to draw level on the last play, if he elected to kick the remaining time on the clock would have been eaten up, by the conversion attempt.
+With the clock ticking down and about 20 seconds remaining, Cleary declined the conversion, knowing that this move would give Penrith extra time to try to draw level on the last play.
+If he elected to attempt the conversion, the remaining time on the clock would have elapsed.
 Shortly after the kick-off, the siren sounded, and with the ball still live, Penrith players passed desperately, but it was eventually intercepted by Melbourne Storm's Felise Kaufusi, ending the game.

-Ryan Papenhuyzen was judged best afield, winning his first Clive Churchill Medal.
+Ryan Papenhuyzen was judged best on field, winning his first Clive Churchill Medal.
 This is only the 2nd ever Grand Final in which 20 or more points were scored in both halves, the first being the 2001 NRL Grand Final.
 On both occasions the side which ultimately won had established a score of greater than 20 points to 0 in the first half and held on against a 20 or more points comeback by the opposition in the second half.